tinymce/tinymce-docs/ui-components/contextmenu.md

 The most common type to use is `string`, which references an existing registered menu item.

-`ContextMenuItem`, `ContextSubMenu` and `SeparatorMenuItemApi` types are intended for use by plugins with completely dynamic menu requirements, where registering each menu item would be onerous and wasteful.
+`ContextMenuItem`, `ContextSubMenu` and `SeparatorMenuItemApi` types are intended for use by plugins with completely dynamic menu requirements, where registering each menu item is not necessary.
 For example, the spellchecker shows a list of suggestions specific to the selected word.

 When creating a dynamic menu, the structure `type` properties are used in order to support untyped API usage: